-Reps.
-Michael Sheehy (D-Oregon) and John Patterson (D-Jefferson) introduced legislation this week to establish the “Annie Glenn Communication Disorders Awareness Day” in honor of Mrs. Annie Glenn and to recognize all Ohioans who have struggled with a communication disorder.
-The legislation designates February 17, Annie Glenn’s birthday, as the official day of recognition.
+State Reps.
+Michael Sheehy (D-Oregon) and John Patterson (D-Jefferson) today applauded passage from the House of legislation to establish the “Annie Glenn Communication Disorders Awareness Day” in honor of Mrs. Annie Glenn and to recognize all Ohioans who struggle with a communication disorder.
+House Bill 431, sponsored by Reps.
+Sheehy and Patterson, designates February 17, Annie Glenn’s birthday, as the official day of recognition.